kyverno/website/content/en/docs/Kyverno CLI/_index.md

 ### Test

 The `test` command can test multiple policy resources from a Git repository or local folders.
 The command recursively looks for YAML files with policy test declarations (described below) and then executes those tests. `test` is useful when you wish to declare, in advance, what your expected results should be by defining the intent in a manifest.
 All files applicable to the same test must be co-located.
-Directory recursion is supported.
+Directory recursion is supported. `test` supports the [auto-gen feature](/docs/writing-policies/autogen/) making it possible to test, for example, Deployment resources against a Pod policy.

 Run tests on a set of local files: